Pinafore/cl1-hw/project/project.md

 * Make a minor modification to existing work
 * Do a thorough analysis of existing work
 * Create a visualization or interface for existing work
+* Do a literature review of an established subarea: but you should still be running some of the experiments, analyzing the data

 The bar is considerably lower than for a publication!